MagasDeveloper/ListView/README.md

 <h2 id="providing-data">📥Providing Data to the ListView</h2>

 Feeding data into the ListView is intentionally simple.
-All you need to do is prepare a list of items that implement IListData and pass it to the ListView using SetupData.
+All you need to do is prepare a list of items that implement ILisViewtData and pass it to the ListView using SetupData.

 Here’s a minimal example: